New method revolutionises network analysis

 It shows the shortest path even when 90% of the network is hidden.

 How do you find the fastest route if you can't see all possible links?
-For example when "routing" Internet traffic – something which is now done based on trust – or protein pathways in the body, insights wherein can lead to completely new understandings diseases and medicines?
+For example when "routing" Internet traffic – something which is now done based on trust – or protein pathways in the body, insights that can lead to completely new understandings diseases and medicines?
 Scientists have been racking their brains over the question since the 1950s.
 Maksim Kitsak (TU Delft) is revolutionizing network analysis with his new method.

 A complex network